Measurement disturbance and conservation laws in quantum mechanics: Non-faithful fixed states and measurement disturbance

 \subsection{Measurement disturbance revisited}

-We are now ready to address the question of measurement disturbance, generalising the observations of \sect{sect:faithful-fixed-points}.
+We are now ready to address the question of measurement disturbance, generalising the observations of \thmref{theorem:faithful-fixedpoint-WAY}.
 As before, let $\ii:= \{\ii_x: x\in \xx\}$ be an $\E$-compatible instrument, with $\ii_\xx(\cdot) := \sum_x \ii_x(\cdot)$ the corresponding $\E$-channel.
 By \eq{eq:Phi-av-defn} and \eq{eq:Phi-P-av} we define

 where as in \eq{eq:P-defn}, $P$ is the minimal support projection of $\rho_0 := \ii_\av(\frac{1}{d} \onesys)$, which corresponds with the minimal projection on the support of $\ff(\ii_\xx)$.
 By \propref{prop:fav2}, $\ff(\ii_{\av,P}^*) = \ff(\ii_P^*) =P \ff(\ii^*_\av)P = P \ff(\ii^*_\xx)P$ is a von Neumann algebra in $\lo(P \hs)$.
 We define by $P \E P := \{P \E(x) P : x\in \xx\}$ the restriction of $\E$ to an observable in $P\hs$, which satisfies $\sum_x P \E(x) P = P$, and $(P \E P) ' := \{A \in \lo(P \hs) : [P \E(x) P, A] = \zero \, \forall x\}$ denotes the commutant of $P \E P$ in $\lo(P \hs)$. $P \F P$ is similarly defined.